Seahawks fans have reasons to celebrate 49ers’ Super Bowl loss

 But do you think any of them were rooting for Sherman, who routinely blasted Russell Wilson, to win a Super Bowl with the Seahawks’ chief rival?
 No. They wanted exactly what happened Sunday.

-With 3:44 left and the Niners up by three, Chiefs receiver Sammy Watkins blew past Sherman for a 38-yard catch that set up Damien Williams’ go-ahead touchdown run from the 5-yard line.
+With 3:44 left and the Niners up by three, Chiefs receiver Sammy Watkins blew past Sherman for a 38-yard catch that set up Damien Williams’ go-ahead touchdown catch and run from the 5-yard line.
 Doesn’t take away from the All-Pro season Sherman had, nor should it affect his chances to reach Canton on the first ballot.
 But it was a conspicuous burn that turned the normally raucous Sherman reticent.

 “He made a play,” Sherman told reporters.